Welcome to COGS 121!

 The bulk of this course will revolve around developing a modern web application in a team and getting weekly feedback in class.

-The project theme that we will focus on this quarter is interacting with real-world data.
+The project theme that we will focus on this quarter is designing for people very different from yourselves.

 The most important prerequisites for this course are: